oopsmonk/documentation/chronicle/1.0/references/design-goals.md

 ## Performance goals

 Chronicle is distributed so it has no single point of failure.
-This avoids data loss and unavailability in case an IOTA node is not reachable.
+This avoids data loss and unavailability in case a node is not reachable.

 Chronicle strives to save a large number of transactions in a short time frame.
 For example, suppose 300,000 vehicles can send one transaction every 5 minutes.
 Past transactions should be retrieved within a time comparable to state of the art cloud solutions.
 Using the Chronicle API is the best way to search for transactions and retrieve data quickly.